saket/press/README.md

 - macOS: TODO

 ### Contributing
 Press is a barebones app right now and there are many improvements to make.
-The first steps would be setting up the iOS app, followed by macOS once [macOS support](https://github.com/cashapp/sqldelight/pull/1393) is merged into SQLDelight.
+The first steps would be setting up the iOS app, followed by macOS.
+Take a look at the [open issues](https://github.com/saket/Press/issues) and feel free to pick something up.

 **Architecture design records**
 - [Overview of the UI architecture](documentation/architecture.md)